-Mark your calendars for 2016: September 11 - 16.
+Mark your calendars for 2017: September 17-22.

 The XML Summer School is a unique event for everyone using, designing, or implementing solutions using XML and related technologies, held in Oxford, UK.
 The week-long event is made up of courses which range from the basics of XML to advanced topics in linked data, web design, and publishing.
 Faculty tutors include practitioners and academics who are at the forefront of XML and related technologies.

 Each course comprises a series of small-group classes, with plenty of time for questions and discussion.
 Some courses also feature a hands-on component, where you’ll have the opportunity to try out the techniques you have learned, and receive feedback and support on your work.
 There are also panel discussions, and informal learning opportunities over meals and evening activities.

-What prior knowledge do I need?That depends.
+That depends.
 The Hands-on Introduction to XML course is intended for anyone who needs to work with XML and wants to learn the basics.
 The other courses all assume at least this basic level of knowledge, so if you’re a beginner, you’ll need to take the Hands-on Introduction before moving on to the more advanced training.
 The exception to this is Trends and Transients, which features lectures by guest speakers about a variety of topics on the cutting edge of XML-related technologies.
 If you’re unsure about the suitability of any of our courses for your specific needs, please get in touch and we’ll be happy to advise you!

-What about accommodation and meals?Accommodation, meals, and social events are included in the fee.
+Accommodation, meals, and social events are included in the fee.
 All the faculty and delegates stay in college and take part in the social events, so there's lots of opportunity to discuss questions that arise after the classes.
 The XML Summer School Flickr group